Discover LinuxSecurity Features

 It uses the standard LUKS (Linux Unified Key Setup) design to protect against low entropy attacks and provide multiple keys support and effective passphrase revocation.
 The use of LUKS also allows compatibility among distributions as well as multiple password security.
 LUKS stores all necessary setup information in the partition header, allowing users to easily transport or migrate data.

 eCryptfs is a free, open-source, cryptographic filesystem for Linux.
-You can think of it as “GnuPG as a filesystem”.
+You can think of it as “GnuPG (introduced below) as a filesystem”.

 The filesystem stores cryptographic metadata in each file’s header, which allows for the copying of encrypted files between hosts.
 These encrypted files can then be decrypted with the corresponding key in the Linux kernel keyring.

 This tool has been part of the Linux kernel since version 2.6.19 and is used in Google Chrome, as the basis for Ubuntu's Encrypted Home Directory and in several network-attached storage (NAS) devices.